You Work at Home, Really?

 Of course, the fastest way to get cash in hand when you're starting out working from home is to offer a service of some kind, do some freelancing, get the money you need to do the things you need to do - survival first, everything else later.

-I'll be honest, I don't think anything is really truly passive income - you still have to work at what you're doing, you still have to create quality content, you still have to get backlinks.
+I'll be honest, I don't think anything is really truly 100% passive income - you still have to work at what you're doing, you still have to create quality content, you still have to get backlinks and do all the behind the scenes work.
 I'm honestly and truthfully not interested in a "4 hour workweek," I think that sounds dreadful, give me stuff to do, keep me busy, keep the paychecks coming.

 Do you think it's easier for people to find work at home jobs online now than it was when you started?